empytree/jugbeat/README.md

 - Launchpad (by Novation)

 Yep, for now - Launchpad only, as it is the sole grid controller I own right now.
-Probably it would also work for Launchpad S and Launchpad Pro.
+Probably it would also work for Launchpad Mini and Launchpad Pro.
 However, I am highly interested in creating versions for other popular grid controllers, Ableton Push in the first place.
 I need to purchase those, so I humbly ask for targeted donations.
 Core device will also grow strong, sequencer is a priority goal.
 Further information obtained on project website.

 ### Usage: